 Who are the judges on MasterChef: The Professionals 2024?

-Who will be competing on MasterChef: The Professionals 2024?
+Who competed on MasterChef: The Professionals 2024?

 Week One, Heat One